Wirtschaftswunder: West Germany

 As real incomes rose, so public authorities were enabled (and indeed encouraged) to raise funds, both from taxation and through borrowing, to accelerate the rate of investment and current spending in projects which are partly immediately productive, partly conducive to the creation of the good life, as seen in Germany ...
 Any superficial examination of the German townscape, let alone perusal of the statistics, shows that Germany has spent sums on hospitals, libraries, theaters, schools, parks, railway-stations, socially-aided housing, underground railways, airports, museums, and so on which are simply not to be compared with British efforts in this direction.

 In the sphere of management, the widespread doctrines of the Harzburg Model adapted German traditions of militarism to the Wirtschaftswunder.

 Since West Germany had no army before the establishment of the Bundeswehr in 1955, there was little military spending.

 The rise in living standards was reflected in the ownership of various items.
 From 1962 to 1973, the percentage of households with refrigerators rose from 52% to 93%, of those with vacuum cleaners from 65% to 91%, of those with television sets from 34% to 87%, and of those with cars from 27% to 55%.
+In 1977, for 69.1% of households had a car, 86% a washing machine, 93% a vacuum cleaner, 78% a food processor, 95% a television, 60% a cassette recorder, 89% a still camera and 93% a transistor radio, while in 1976 20% of households had a radio recorder, 60% a tape recorder, and 63% a record player.